techidaily/site-win-able/source/_posts/unveiling-effective-solutions-for-permanent-blackout-dilemmas-on-screens.md

 ![](https://images.drivereasy.com/wp-content/uploads/2020/10/appcache-folder.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/X18Dq7rV-xI?si=twFfXIPD0TFmC5EM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  4) Now you can**delete the appcache folder** in your Steam directory.
 Then try starting Steam again.
 If it works well, you can then go and delete the original backup appcache folder as a healthy new one will be created in its place.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/bXmwwSmYqq4?si=Bb-eJfLnlpeeClyt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Fix 4: Participate in the Steam Client beta